top of page

 half the photo is real objects the other half is a drawing and hands to the right are drawing things in.

-At this point, you’ve probably figured out that the answer isn’t black and white.
-Some remodels absolutely demand an architect—especially if you’re changing structure, navigating complex permits, or dreaming up a fully custom layout.
-In those cases, bringing in an architect early can save you time, money, and a whole lot of frustration.
+Some remodels absolutely require an architect—especially when you’re dealing with structural changes, complex permits, or fully custom layouts.
+In those cases, bringing an architect in early can save you time, money, and a lot of backtracking once the project is underway.

 Project Type